Shopify/web-configs/docs/rules/binary-assignment-parens.md

 ## Rule Details

 This rule aims to ensure consistency in how assignment of binary expressions (specifically those that generate booleans) are treated with respect to parentheses.
-By default, this rule forces all such expressions (including those nested in logical expressions) to be wrapped in parentheses to remove ambiguity caused by manu `=` operators in a single line of code.
+By default, this rule forces all such expressions (including those nested in logical expressions) to be wrapped in parentheses to remove ambiguity caused by many `=` operators in a single line of code.

 The following patterns are considered warnings when using the default or explicitly setting the argument to `"always"`: